suthatta/databases/README.md

 ## Lesson Plan

-### Lesson 1: MySQL and Node Setup!
-Create, Insert and Select !
+### Lesson 1: MySQL !
+Create, Insert and Select & Joins !

-Objective: This class aims to incorporate JavaScript code to operate the MySQL database.
+Objective: This class aims to introduce the students to operate the MySQL database.
-MySQL client can be used to demonstrate SQL queries however, students should know how to make a MySQL database connection from JavaScript, run queries from JavaScript and capture results of queries in JavaScript.
+MySQL client can be used control the database instance and to demonstrate SQL queries.
+The class will look at working with data, doing inserts, updates and deletes.
+Normalisation and selects using joins will be discussed.

 ### Lesson 2: Group by, Having and Joins.
 Promisification of JS client with prepared statements